Sayisi Dene

-The Sayisi Dene ('People under the Sun' or 'People of the East', ᓴᔨᓯ ᑌᓀ, Sayisi Dene) are Chipewyan peoples, a Dene group, living in northern Manitoba.
+The Sayisi Dene ('People under the Sun' or 'People of the East', ᓴᔨᓯ ᑌᓀ, Sayisi Dene) are Dene Suline peoples, a Dene group, living in northern Manitoba.
 They are members of the Sayisi Dene First Nation (formerly known as Churchill Indian Band), located at Tadoule Lake (58°42′43″N 98°28′50″W), and are notable for living a nomadic caribou-hunting and gathering existence.
 They are the most eastern of all the Dene peoples.

 In 1956, the Sayisi Dene residing at Little Duck Lake (59°24′46.09″N 97°44′1.2″W) in northern Manitoba were relocated to Churchill.
 The relocation of the Sayisi Dene is viewed as one of the most grievous errors committed by the federal government.

 Origin

 The Chipewyan's ancestral homeland stretched west from Hudson Bay, including the area that straddles northern Manitoba and the southern Northwest Territories, as well as northern Alberta and northern Saskatchewan.
 Chipewyan lived in bands.
 Some lived near the port of Churchill, Manitoba, by Hudson Bay.
 Others lived at North Knife River, north of Churchill.
 Other lived in the Barren Lands by Nueltin Lake.
 Still others ("Duck Lake Dene") established a semi-settled encampment at Little Duck Lake when European traders arrived, calling the former Hudson's Bay Company trading post "Caribou Post" as it was close to the caribou migration range.